lvimuser/lsp-inlayhints.nvim/README.md

 ### LspAttach

-For nvim0.8, you can use the `LspAttach` event:
+For nightly, you can use the `LspAttach` event:

 ```lua
 local group = vim.api.nvim_create_augroup("LspAttach_inlayhints", {})